nikdelgado/metatemplate/README.md

 ## General concept

 Given an input message/object spec, generate one or more template based sets of code to use or convert data following that spec.
-Primary support is xsd and yaml, see section below about all supported formats.
+Primary support is xsd and yml, see section below about all supported formats.

 Templates can live inside the application, or referenced from a location on disk outside the repo.
 Unlikely you'll have an external set of templates, but you could.
-See `filters.py` for the filters or tests that can be used on the variables in template scope (jinja2 speak, docs [here](https://jinja.palletsprojects.com/en/3.0.x/templates/)).
+See `filters.py` for the filters or tests that can be used on the variables in template scope (jinja2 speak, docs [here](https://jinja.palletsprojects.com/en/3.0.x/api/?highlight=filters#writing-filters)).

 ## Template structure